Mahboub99/CMP302_A6/contest1/Hemdan/README.md

 - to generate all the subsets (possible team) efficently, you can use power set method
 - I have already explained powerset method in this [video](https://youtu.be/DvBjwKGTSDE), [GeeksForGeeks tutorial](https://www.geeksforgeeks.org/power-set/)

+### FOR NERDs

+- This problem is called *Max Clique* problem which is defined as complete subgraph with maximum length
+- This problem has an efficient way of solving it, I have already implemented before [here](https://github.com/AbdallahHemdan/cp__training/blob/master/Graphs__utilities/Max%20Clique.cpp)